 The Neuroinformatics Platform represents the HBP's search engine for distributed data, curated data repositories, brain atlases and knowledge about the brain, making it available for research use worldwide.

 The Brain Simulation Platform's suite of software tools allow extrapolation of highly representative static models and simulations of brain activities, within brain regions or whole brains, using sparse data sets.

 Researchers can use the most advanced, brain-inspired computing hardware to accelerate their work; for example, to simulate learning processes faster than real time.
 This provides unique insight into neural information processing and anticipates devices that mimic unique strengths of the brain.

 Scientists inside and outside the HBP are starting to use techniques, models and software tools developed by the Project.
 Examples include different models, such as protein-protein interactions in synapses, simulation engines and the HBP human and rodent brain atlases.

 The Medical Informatics Platform aims to allow researchers to look for patterns in data from patients while preserving patient confidentiality.
 Big Data techniques are being employed to identify signatures of brain diseases.

 Researchers can test their brain simulations by connecting them to virtual or real robots.
 They can check, whether the robot's "behaviour" in a given situation matches that of its real-life counterpart and learn from that to improve simulations and robots.

 Computer scientists build, integrate and operate the hardware and software components of the supercomputing, data and visualization infrastructure to run extensive, large-scale simulations and manage large amounts of data and complex workflows.

 The HBP uniquely combines microscale approaches with larger scale methods like whole brain imaging.
 As well as high-profile publications and collaborations, the HBP undertakes clinically relevant research; for example, helping to measure consciousness in unresponsive patients, and use of brain modelling tools to develop a new disease intervention.
-Key figures 121 Partners (•) in 20 countries 9 Associated Members (•) in 7 countries, including Canada and the USA 7 Partnering Projects active, 6 more in the approval process 856 full-time research and staff positions, of which 31% filled by women Estimated EU funding, 2013-2023: EUR 406 million Estimated national funding, 2013-2023: EUR 600 million More than 800 scientific publications to date Platform usersMay 2018: 3,120 accounts (2,159 external)October 2017: 2,335 accounts (1,412 external)October 2016: 1,443 accounts (734 external) The value of being a FET Flagship
+Key figures 116 Partners (•) in 19 countries, of which 87 universities, 26 research institutes and 2 companies 9 Associated Members (•) in 7 countries, including Canada and the USA 7 Partnering Projects active, 6 more in the approval process 856 full-time research and staff positions, of which 31% filled by women Estimated EU funding, 2013-2023: EUR 406 million Estimated national funding, 2013-2023: EUR 600 million More than 700 scientific publications to date 2 patent applications to date Platform users October 2017: 2,335 accounts (1,412 external) October 2016: 1,443 accounts (734 external)

+The value of being a FET Flagship